 Shared Zones.sql - Pulls all zones that are shared by more than one channel (may be none)

-Users and Zones Access List.sql - Pulls all the Users in one column and any Zones which they have access rights to in the next column (Admin users with access to all zones will return NULL)
+Users and Zones Access with Activity Date.sql - Pulls all the Users in one column, any Zones which they have access rights to in the next column (Admin users with access to all zones will return NULL), and the last date of account activity.
+Data migration or a software update can modify the last activity date, so keep this in mind when reviewing the output.

 System Info SQL Scripts.zip - All six scripts in a single zip file